Syria strikes: what we know - Journal du Cameroun

 Russia’s foreign ministry said the strikes came as Syria — which has been wracked by seven years of civil war — had “a chance of a peaceful future,” while Moscow’s ambassador to Washington warned of unspecified “consequences”.

+The Kremlin also severely condemned what it called an “act of aggression” and called an emergency session of the United Nations Security Council.

-And opposition American Democratic lawmakers warned that any broader military campaign required authorization from Congress, as well as a well-formulated strategic vision.
+Opposition US Democratic lawmakers warned that any broader military campaign would require authorization from Congress, as well as a well-formulated strategic vision.